syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 layout: post
 title: Populating Appointments in Syncfusion SfSchedule for Xamarin.iOS
-description: Learn how to Populate Appointments in SfSchedule control in Xamarin.iOS
+description: This section explains on how to Populate Appointments in SfSchedule control for Xamarin.iOS platform.
 platform: xamarin.ios
 control: SfSchedule
 documentation: ug